 Masbate is one of the archipelagic provinces in the Philippines made up of three islands – Masbate, Ticao, and Burias Island – together with smaller islands and islets.
 Masbate is relatively inaccessible compared to other destinations with direct flights only from Manila.
 Some tourists have to travel by bus and then by boat to get to Masbate.
-Still, this doesn’t stop people from discovering this underrated destination and appeals to those who like visiting off-the-beaten path places.
-Read on and see what awaits you in Masbate province.
+Still, this doesn’t stop people from discovering this underrated destination and appeals to those who like visiting off-the-beaten-path places.
+Read on and see the best things to do in Masbate, the Philippines.

 1. Enjoy the sandbar of Buntod Reef Marine Sanctuary